 The Ultimate Guide to National Change of Address (NCOA)

-For a nonprofit, establishing a relationship with members and donors is critical for organizational growth.
+Now that you know how to start a nonprofit, the next step is to establish and maintain your relationships with members and donors.
+This is critical for organizational growth.
 Having accurate contact information allows you to reach those contacts to maintain your relationship and ideally have a base of recurring donors.

 Yet, every year, tens of millions of Americans move to new addresses, and that number includes a percentage of your established donors or members.
 When your organization sends mailings, increasing numbers fail to reach their intended recipients, often being returned by the post office because of a change of address (COA).

 Donors often become immersed in establishing their new life and do not reach out, even though they may intend to continue donating to your organization.
-Fortunately, through the National Change of Address Validation process, you can be proactive in re-establishing connections.
+Thankfully, one of the best nonprofit tips out there is to harness the power of the National Change of Address Validation process.

 Here’s what we’ll cover today: